 Overall, companies within the entertainment industry are good at buying media and they often have extensive media budgets.
 The problem is that most aren’t very good at using their data to acquire new customers.
 Instead, they purchase media with generic data, which results in high costs of acquisition.

-Also, the campaign data often tends to stay with third party media agencies.
+Also, the campaign data often tend to stay with third-party media agencies.
 Or it gets stuck in social or ad networks without generating any value to the actual company.

 In short, this is a waste of the media budget.